According to the CDC, gestational diabetes is a type of diabetes that can develop during pregnancy in women who don’t already have diabetes.

 Focus on eating real, whole, fresh food that you cook yourself.
 Pick a rainbow of colors of vegetables and eat a lot of them.
 Eat good fats from pastured egg yolks, fish, coconut oil, grass-fed butter or ghee, traditional animal fats (like tallow and duck fat!), avocados, and extra virgin olive oil.
 Eat plenty of high quality, clean, pasture-raised animal protein like red meat, eggs, poultry and fish; as well as plant-based protein from beans and legumes.
 Eat small amounts of brightly colored fresh fruit.
 Enjoy raw nuts and seeds; a variety of spices; and high-fiber, unrefined, unprocessed carbohydrates (like sweet potatoes, yams, and squash).

-Pairing carbohydrates with protein and healthy fats prevents spikes in blood sugar.
 It also keeps you full, since protein and fat are digested more slowly than carbohydrates.
 For example, instead of just having an apple for a snack, pair it with organic peanut butter (with no added oils or sugars), which provides protein and healthy fat.

 Aim to eat about every 3-4 hours to keep blood sugar levels steady.
-Do not skip meals—it deprives you and your baby of nutrients and could cause your blood sugar to drop too low, and later result in you overeating foods that aren’t great for you or baby.
+Do not skip meals — it deprives you and your baby of nutrients and could cause your blood sugar to drop too low, and later result in you overeating foods that aren’t great for you or baby.

 Here’s the thing—once you hit the “hangry” phase during pregnancy, you need to get food in your belly asap, so it’s important to keep quick, snackable things ready to go.